codecypher/LearnAI/Level-1/ml/bias_variance_2.md

-# How to Diagnose Overfitting and Underfitting?
+# How to Diagnose Overfitting and Underfitting

 Here are some notes on analyzing overfitting and underfitting.